Do you need insurance for a 125cc bike?

 If you’re young and looking for insurance on a 125, you’re probably going to have a much tougher time of it than if you’re looking for over 50’s motorcycle insurance.

 At Biker Insure we know what it’s like to spend all your hard-earned cash turning biking dreams into reality.
 Motorbikes are expensive.
 The kit is expensive.
 So is the insurance.
 At least the first two are interesting.
 Bike insurance on the other hand is one of life’s great pains in the backside.
-A pain that never seems to goes away, and one that’s inflicted year after year.
+A pain that never seems to go away, and one that’s inflicted year after year.

 125cc motorbikes back then

 When we started riding in 1997, the choice of 125’s was fairly limited.
 The big 4 Japanese manufacturers all produced their own learner two stroke 125’s.
-Honda had the NSR125, Suzuki’s made the RGV125 (and naked RG125 Wolf), Yamaha the TZR125 and Kawasaki the AR125.
+Honda had the NSR125, Suzuki made the RGV125 (and naked RG125 Wolf), Yamaha the TZR125 and Kawasaki the AR125.
 They were the mainstream 125 sports-style two strokes, and the ones which most kids lusted after.

-Exotic, pricey pin-up competition came from Italy in the form of Aprilia’s RS125, and the Cagiva Mito 125.
+Exotic, pricey pin-up competition came from Italy in the form of Aprilia’s RS125 and the Cagiva Mito 125.
 They were fast, looked amazing, and had fat (for the 125 class) rear tyres.
 They were also unobtainable for anyone without wealthy parents.

 Most 125s were capable of releasing more power when derestricted.
 The Italians could even produce up to around 30bhp.
 This was perfect if you kept the bike after passing your test and wanted more excitement.
 However, the temptation for many exuberant (and no doubt effectively uninsured) youths at the time was too great, and they were often to be seen screaming past the school gates on illegally derestricted 125’s.

 Of course, you did also get a few 125 motocross bikes like Kawasaki’s KMX125 on the road, but they were few and far between.
-There were also various 4-stroke, commuter style machines such as the long-lived Honda CG125, Yamaha’s SR125 (we did our CBT on one!), or Suzuki GS125.
+There were also various 4-stroke, commuter style machines such as the long-lived Honda CG125, Yamaha’s SR125 (we did our CBT on one!), or Suzuki's GS125.
 For a teenager though, the sporty two stroke was where it was most definitely at.

 Pretty much everyone who was under 20 and into bikes at the turn of the century wanted one of the Japanese 125 two stroke sports bikes.
 Remember, this was in the late 90’s when most newbie bikers lusted after the latest full-fat superbike – a GSXR, ZXR, YZF or CBR.
-The wee screamers promised a pint-sized taste of the bigger fun to come.
+The wee screamers promised a pint-sized taste of bigger fun to come.

 125cc motorbikes today